 The FTA, based on the results of the December 2020 Risk Refresh effort, designated the PCEP an "At-Risk" project in a letter dated June 30, 2021.
 The FTA took this action because the PCEP has experienced significant cost overruns and schedule delays.
 The FTA has requested that the JPB submit a Project Recovery Plan for the PCEP.
 The plan was originally due by October 8, 2021; however, the FTA has agreed to defer receipt of the plan until the JPB completes a planned Risk Refresh and other project reviews following a change in the PCEP's leadership in September 2021.
-The JPB now plans to submit its Recovery Plan to the FTA on March 18, 2022.
+The JPB submitted its Recovery Plan to the FTA on April 1, 2022.